 By using the NIS in the mediation process, the mediators of the Judicial Council were better able to understand the needs of the parties in dispute in relation to acknowledging the extent of their loss and to better assist them with their readiness to move forward to create stronger Mongolian families and thus a stronger civil society with which to build a Nation of their choice.

-The Authority, on the other hand, recognised that their focus had to change from being an advisory body to becoming a body that teaches Mongolian families how to better use conflict resolution and conflict management skills.
-The Authority was also given the task of making recommendations to the Minister for Families about developing a separate Family Court as Australia has done, and recognises that better training of their psychologists and social workers is needed to use conflict management and conflict resolution skills with their clients.
+The Authority, on the other hand, recognized that their focus had to change from being an advisory body to becoming a body that teaches Mongolian families how to better use conflict resolution and conflict management skills.
+The Authority was also given the task of making recommendations to the Minister for Families about developing a separate Family Court as Australia has done, and recognizes that better training of their psychologists and social workers is needed to use conflict management and conflict resolution skills with their clients.

 Next year – 2020, will be the year when Mongolians hold elections and the whole year will be largely dedicated to that process.
 Part of their election process will be to hold discussions about the recommendations for a separate Family Court.
-Since our training, both the Authority and the Judicial Council have recognised that despite all the difficulties of having a separate Family Court they believe that the benefits outweigh the disadvantages.
+Since our training, both the Authority and the Judicial Council have recognized that despite all the difficulties of having a separate Family Court they believe that the benefits outweigh the disadvantages.

 During their stay in Australia, both the National Authority and the Judicial Council delegations were introduced by Helen Miedzinski to the Greater Sydney Family Law Pathway Network.
 Briefly, the purpose of the Network is to collaborate amongst the groups in Sydney dealing with Family Law issues via a Government grant.

-When asked in Mongolia, how best the Mongolian Government could assist this project, It was suggested that perhaps a similar government invitation to both organisations, ie, to the Judicial Council and the National Family Youth and Child Development Authority, with a grant of funds, could be a start to educate the Mongolian public at large about the mediation process and about the Geneva Convention on the child’s right to maintain a good relationship with both parents.
+When asked in Mongolia, how best the Mongolian Government could assist this project, It was suggested that perhaps a similar government invitation to both organizations, ie, to the Judicial Council and the National Family Youth and Child Development Authority, with a grant of funds, could be a start to educate the Mongolian public at large about the mediation process and about the Geneva Convention on the child’s right to maintain a good relationship with both parents.

 The Greater Sydney Family Law Pathway Network of which Helen is the current President has been a wonderful inspiration and a means of networking that has greatly benefitted the Family Dispute Resolution industry in Sydney.
 We believed that such a network may similarly benefit Mongolia in years to come when they develop their own version.
-Such a joint project funded by the Mongolian Government could assist the organisations involved in Family Law to continue with their current statements of duties but also enable them to cooperate as joint members of a project designed to strengthen Mongolian families and build a nation with more tolerance through the mediation process.
+Such a joint project funded by the Mongolian Government could assist the organizations involved in Family Law to continue with their current statements of duties but also enable them to cooperate as joint members of a project designed to strengthen Mongolian families and build a nation with more tolerance through the mediation process.

-For now, there are plans for a Mongolian delegation comprising of Professor Namjil from Ulaanbaataar University, Icho from the Judicial Council and Ulji from the National Authority, to attend the next National Mediation Conference in Australia in Alice Springs, in September 2021.
-This will be the first international First Nations Conference for Mediators and we are all looking forward to learning from the wisdom of our First Nations cultures as they develop their own identity in an increasingly globalised world.
+For now, there are plans for a Mongolian delegation comprising of Professor Namjil from Ulaanbaataar University, Icho from the Judicial Council, and Ulji from the National Authority, to attend the next National Mediation Conference in Australia in Alice Springs, in September 2021.
+This will be the first international First Nations Conference for Mediators and we are all looking forward to learning from the wisdom of our First Nations cultures as they develop their own identity in an increasingly globalized world.

-Given that Mongolia is one of the few First Nations People who govern their own country and have done so as a democracy for about 30 years following Perestroika4 after Russian rule (which lasted about 70 years), they are still very keen to refine their system to one that best suits their national identity in a globalised world.
-Similarly, we are very keen to learn from them what criteria in civil society they consider to be fundamental to the development of a modern nation with limited resources that can survive and thrive in a fast-moving technological and globalised world.
+Given that Mongolia is one of the few First Nations People who govern their own country and have done so as a democracy for about 30 years following Perestroika4 after Russian rule (which lasted about 70 years), they are still very keen to refine their system to one that best suits their national identity in a globalized world.
+Similarly, we are very keen to learn from them what criteria in civil society they consider to be fundamental to the development of a modern nation with limited resources that can survive and thrive in a fast-moving technological and globalized world.